 Explore Pipeline, HPU’s university portal.
 Once your paperwork at HR is completed, you will be assigned a pipeline user name and password which will allow you to access Pipeline.
 All university-wide communication is done through the Pipeline account, which ends in hpu.edu.
 You will use it to check class rosters, upload courses, learn critical deadlines, get information about internal grants, communicate with your classes, and submit grades.

-Locate your class schedule, class lists, buildings, etc. Find your class schedule and class lists on Pipeline (or from your college's office, if you don't yet have a Pipeline account).
+Locate your class schedule, class lists, buildings, etc. Find your class schedule and class lists on Pipeline (or from your college’s office, if you don’t yet have a Pipeline account).
 Locate your classroom by viewing this map of the downtown campus.
-There are building maps inside every HPU telephone directory – find one in your own or your college’s office, or in the Faculty Support Center (4th floor, MP downtown).
-Shortly before the term begins, you'll notice that a schedule of classes in each room is posted next to the doorway.
+Shortly before the term begins, you’ll notice that a schedule of classes in each room is posted next to the doorway.
+For a map of the Hawaii Loa campus, click this link.

 Make sure you can access computers in the classroom consoles.
 Users of HPU classroom computers will be prompted for a username and password to log on to those computers.
 No computer functions, such as internet, computer-based CD or DVD, can be accessed without this log-on.
-(A few classrooms still have DVD and VHS players that stand free of the computer, and those do not require logon.)
-If you're not sure what's in your classrooms, visit them ahead of time to check.
+If you’re not sure what’s in your classrooms, visit them ahead of time to check.
 To create your log-on access to the classroom computers (VDIs), go to the Tech Support tab on Pipeline and scroll to the BLUE box in the right column and follow the prompts.

 - Your log-on username is the same as your Pipeline username.